 3.1.
-Neoliberal Policy and the Library
+Neoliberal Policy and the LibraryEver since the mid 1990s, Japan

 Ever since the mid 1990s, Japan has had to confront issues of economic globalization, appeals for international contributions, the dawn of a low birthrate and aging society, and national and regional budget crises; thus "structural reform" policies were implemented.
 Neoliberalist New Public Management (NPM), in line with the phrase, "from the government to the people," was implemented through streamlining of administration, privatization of administrative services, and relaxation of regulations.